ruizhi-99/myporj-amazon/README.md

-**Amazon Clone – Automation Practice\n**
+**Amazon Clone – Automation Practice**

-A simple amazon clone website for me to practice my automation credit to: supersimpledev
+A simple amazon clone website for me to practice my automation :)

+credit to: supersimpledev